zgphp/zgphp-sculpin/source/_news/2015-09-08-zgphp-meetup-49-back-to-school.md

 ---
-title: ZgPHP Meetup #49: Back to school
+title: "ZgPHP Meetup #49: Back to school"
 ---

 No tears please!
 End summer break, cue new ZgPHP season!
 Join us at [Mama, Preradoviceva 18](https://www.google.com/maps/place/Preradoviceva+18,+Zagreb,+Croatia/@45.810158,15.974297,17z) on **Sep 17th** and hear all about it.